Ruparani777/movi-ai-transport-agent/OneDrive/Desktop/land/movi-ai-transport-agent/README.md

-# 🚌 Movi — Multimodal Transport Management Agent# Movi – Multimodal Transport Assistant
+# 🚌 Movi — Multimodal Transport Management Agent#

 **Movi** is an AI-powered assistant integrated into the **MoveInSync Shuttle** admin console.
 It helps transport managers manage operations through voice, text, and image inputs using a stateful agent pipeline.Movi is a multimodal, knowledge-aware agent that helps MoveInSync transport managers orchestrate both static (Stops, Paths, Routes) and dynamic (Trips, Deployments, Vehicles) operations.
 The solution bundles a LangGraph-powered backend, a modern admin console, and a seeded dummy database ready for demos or extension.